CIO CERTIFICATION - LEADERSHIP IN BUSINESS-IT MANAGEMENT

 3. MANAGING EMERGING INFORMATION TECHNOLOGY

-(a) Creating a business case for an emerging information technology.
+(a) Creating a business case for emerging information technology.

 (b) Identifying factors affecting the successful adoption of new information technologies.

-(c) Identifying the key attributes, business benefits, risks, and cost factors of a new technology.
+(c) Identifying the key attributes, business benefits, risks, and cost factors of new technology.

 (d) Knowing how to effectively use advanced search and selection metrics for identifying and selecting new technology.